Special routes of U.S. Route 41: Tampa business loop

 U.S. Route 41 Business is an alternate route to U.S. Route 41 in Tampa, Florida that begins on the Nebraska Avenue-Florida Avenue apex in Lutz and continues south on Florida Avenue.
-Just south of Hillsborough Avenue (U.S. Route 92), Florida Avenue becomes a one-way street and the south-bound portion splits off into Tampa Street until it reaches its southern terminus in Downtown Tampa at US 41 and State Road 676.
+Just south of Hillsborough Avenue (U.S. Route 92), Florida Avenue becomes a one-way street and the south-bound portion splits off into Highland Avenue and later Tampa Street until Downtown Tampa.
+The route joins State Road 60 at the one way couplet of Kennedy Boulevard (northbound) and Jackson Street (southbound).
+Jackson Street rejoins Kennedy Boulevard at Meridian Avenue in the Channelside District and the route continues east for 3 blocks until turning north on Channelside Drive.
+Shortly after, the route makes a slight curve east onto Adamo Drive until the two routes depart at 21st Street (southbound) and 22nd Street (northbound).
+The route continues south and 21st Street merges back with 22nd Street shortly before a parclo interchange with SR 618 (Selmon Expressway) and crosses over McKay Bay along the Licata Bridge.
+The route makes a slight curve and continues east as Causeway Boulevard until it reaches its southern terminus near Port Tampa Bay at US 41 (50th Street) and State Road 676 (Causeway Boulevard).

 U.S. Route 541 was created in 1931 as a western alternate to US 41 between Palmetto and Tampa; US 41 then followed the present US 301 between those points.
 In 1938, US 41 was moved from Tampa north to Lutz, and the old route became an extension of US 541.
 US 541 was eliminated in 1951; the route north from Tampa became US 41 Business, while south from Tampa it became US 41, with old US 41 becoming an extension of US 301.